Brussels to Paris buses

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Paris.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Brussels to Paris at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.

 When do the earliest and latest buses leave Brussels?